-The team at I2U2 Robot is packed into a large, airy space in IKP Eden huddled around a robot, and dont notice us walking in for the scheduled meeting.
+The team at I2U2 Robot is packed into a large, airy space in IKP Eden in Bengaluru huddled around a robot, and don't notice us walking in for the scheduled meeting.
 They're too busy talking to a robot, trying to get it to hustle with voice commands.
-Its a fitting scene for the building part office for multiple startups, part maker space that hosts workshops on 3D printing and woodworking for anyone who's interested.
+Its a fitting scene for the building which is partly an office for multiple startups, and partly a maker space that hosts workshops on 3D printing and woodworking for anyone who's interested.

 Finally, Aman Kajaria, co-founder of I2U2 Robot looks up and tears himself away from his robot, to take on the duties of talking about it instead.
-First things first though, a personal tour of the building, so we can also see the maker space on the ground floor the startups get free access to the equipment at IKP as part of their lease, and Kajaria tells Gagdets 360 that most of the work on building the I2U2 telepresence robots has been done right here in the building.
+First things first though, a personal tour of the building, so we can also see the maker space on the ground floor.
+The startups get free access to the equipment at IKP as part of their lease, and Kajaria tells Gadgets 360 that most of the work on building the I2U2 telepresence robots has been done right here in the building.

 "Some of the metalwork is outsourced but that is also done at a fabrication unit nearby, and we 3D-print part of the unit as well, and then assemble it here," explains Kajaria.
 "We're still in a very early stage, and have to keep iterating and trying new things, so if we weren't doing things in-house it would waste too much time."

-Telepresence robots built for business use have cost several thousand dollars a few companies are now bringing the price down to between $500 and $1,000 (roughly between Rs.
+Telepresence robots built for business use have typically cost several thousand dollars.
+A few companies are now bringing the price down to between $500 and $1,000 (roughly between Rs.
 33,000 and Rs.
-66,000) for home use devices, but Kajaria is now selling the I2U2 robot at Rs.
-19,000, although its very much a work in progress.
+66,000) for home use devices, but Kajaria is selling the I2U2 robot at Rs.
+19,000, although it is very much a work in progress.
 His target price for the final product is Rs.
 25,000.

 "We're now ready to sell to the consumer, but we're only trying to sell around 50 units right at first," he adds, "and get some feedback that will help us build a better product.
 All the changes we make through software, or changes to the hardware also if possible, we'll bring to the early adopters as well so nobody loses out by supporting us right now."